Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 # Strongholds
 Strongholds differ from [regular buildings](settlement_buildings.md) in that a single building will have multiple levels which span multiple tiers of settlements and that they are controlled individually by the builder, not the settlement owner.

 You should make a note of who is/is not allowed to use your Stronghold in its building entry in the settlements tab in discord.
 The settlement that your Stronghold is located in must contain a capital building of an appropriate tier to upgrade your Stronghold to its next level.
+The tier of capital building required to upgrade your stronghold is equal to the level of the stronghold plus 1 (i.e., in order to build a level 4 keep, you need a tier 5 settlement).

 Below you'll find the the Strongholds players can build in [settlements](settlements.md).